 As part of the monitors responsibility they check classroom issued equipment, inflate balls and make sure equipment is returned correctly.

 Copyright © 2018 West Melton Primary School, West Melton New Zealand| Website Created by Meltec

-Hi, we are the 2016 Eco Warriors.
-Our job is to maintain the gardens, the worms and the recycling.
-Every Friday from 2pm till 3pm we go out and do gardening.
+The Eco-Warriors maintain the gardens, the worms and the recycling.
+Every Friday from 2pm till 3pm they also go out and do gardening.
 We have five gardens out the front of the school that we use to grow fruits and vegetables.
-For example: carrots, lettuces, peas, beans and parsley.
-On Wednesdays the recycling team goes out and collects all the recycling bins from the class rooms.
-Also every Friday the worm farm team goes out and feed the worms and drains out their pee for the gardens.
+On Tuesdays the recycling team goes out and collects all the recycling bins from the communities.

 At West Melton School we offer students a variety of student leadership roles.